-This section provides overview, applications, and principles of ferrite magnets.
-Also, please take a look at the list of 12 ferrite magnet manufacturers and their company rankings.
+This section provides an overview for ferrite magnets as well as their applications and principles.
+Also, please take a look at the list of 11 ferrite magnet manufacturers and their company rankings.
+Here are the top-ranked ferrite magnet companies as of June, 2023: 1.Sinotech, 2.Magnetic Component Engineering, Inc., 3.Alliance LLC.

 Table of Contents